Vacations in Cuba

 Havana Centro, La Habana Vieja, Paseo de Marti.
 Old Havana is a UNESCO World Heritage Site founded in 1515 by a Spanish conquistador.

-Once the gambling vacation of choice for wealthy Americans, Cuba island and its capital Havana is has been on the US State Department's no travel list since the revolution in 1959, though determined US citizens can get there via fairly easily Canada, Mexico or Caribbean countries so long as they book flights separately.
+Once the gambling vacation of choice for wealthy Americans, Cuba island and its capital Havana has been on the US State Department's no travel list since the revolution in 1959, ('Tourist travel to Cuba is prohibited under U.S. law for U.S. citizens and others under U.S. jurisdiction') though determined US citizens can get there via fairly easily Canada, Mexico or Caribbean countries so long as they book flights separately.

 Cuba is a popular tourist target for holidaymakers from countries other than the USA as its combination of climate, beaches, architecture, low cost holidays and a fascinating local culture make it a unique destination, not only in the Caribbean but in the world.